safayatborhan/safayatborhan.github.io/content/blog/Generative AI and LLMs/index.md

 Language is complex.
 One word can mean lot of thing.
 ![alt text](image-1.png)

 In this example, it's hard to understand the true meaning of this sentence.

 Then **Transformers** architecture has arrived.

 ![alt text](image-4.png)

 The input need to be tokenized first:

 ![alt text](image-5.png)

 After the input is ready, we will pass it to embedding layer.
 This layer is a trainable vector embedding space.
 A high dimensional space where each token is represented as a vector and occupies an unique location within that space.
-Each token id in the vocabulary is matched to a multi dimensional verctor and the vector is learning to encode the meaning and context of individual tokens in the input sequence.
+Each token id in the vocabulary is matched to a multi dimensional vector and the vector is learning to encode the meaning and context of individual tokens in the input sequence.

 ![alt text](image-6.png)
 Here, each word has been matched to a token id and each token is mapped into a vector.
 Let's imagine a vector size of 3:
 ![alt text](image-7.png)

 We can plot the words into a 3 dimensional space and see the relationship between the words.

 ![alt text](image-8.png)

 We can calculate the distance between the words as an angle.
 That is the way it can be understood mathematically.

 As we add the token vector into the base of encoder and decoder, we also need to add positional encoding.